WHEN THE WINE STOPPED WORKING

-Release date TBD
+Historical Fiction, Release date TBD

-Tentatively titled The Robles Girls, this novel will tell the ancestral tale of my 4X great grandparents,“Californios” Don Secundino and Doña Maria Robles and their 29 children, born in Alta California after their families arrived from New Spain in the late 1700’s.
+Tentatively titled The Robles Girls, this novel will tell the ancestral tale of Tammy's four-time great grandparents, Don Secundino and Doña Maria Robles and their twenty-nine children, all born in "Alta California" in the early 1800s, a time in history known as The Days of the Dons.
 After discovering a mercury mine and selling a portion to investors, Don and Doña Robles bought a 6,000 acre rancho they named Rancho Santa Rita on land that would one day become the city of Palo Alto, California.

 Burying their grief became a means of survival.